MidnightsFX/Valheim_Armory/ValheimArmory/README.md

   <summary>Axes</summary>

   ### Greataxes (2H Axes)
-  Battleaxes are a fun but very challenging playstyle in valheim.
-They are slow so you generally need to kill your opponets before they can kill you, which happens fast.

   | Name | Crafted At | Stage | prefab | Icon |
   | ----------- | ----------- | ----------- | ----------- | ----------- |